A tree with vibrant red and orange autumn leaves with some green leaves, set against a background of other trees and sky.

-Things To Do In Fall
+Things To Do In The Fall In Maine

 Fall in Maine is legendary.
 The air turns crisp, the leaves blaze with color, and small towns come alive with harvest festivals and cozy charm.
 Here are some of the best things to do and places to visit in Maine during autumn.

-Go Leaf Peeping on Scenic Byways
+Find Fall Foliage on Scenic Byways

 Take in some of the most spectacular foliage in New England.
 Drive through the Rangeley Lakes region for mountain views and mirrored lakes, or cruise Acadia’s coastal cliffs for foliage with a salty breeze.
 Grafton Notch is a less-crowded gem in Western Maine.